 Gelb Music was started by one Sidney Gelb back in 1939.
 He actually called it Gelb Music Studios because in his day the Hawaiian guitar had the country in thrall and his store made its foundational income on students harvested by door to door salesmen sent forth by the “United Institute of Music” in San Mateo.
 Sid had a working deal with those folks and did a nice, steady business teaching youngsters first Hawaiian, then later, Spanish guitar at his store/studio.
 Along the way he would sell or rent the required instruments as the kids needed them.

 His business prospered then went into a slight decline.
 Sidney was feeling his age and wanted to retire.
-He had no heirs and would likely have sold the place had it not been for two of his guitar teachers, Kevin Jarvis and Henry White.
+He had no heirs and might have just closed the place or sold it to strangers had it not been for two of his ace guitar teachers, Kevin Jarvis and Henry White.

 It was Kevin’s idea to buy the place and bring it up to date.
-Henry caught on to the idea and set aside his career plan to teach history and the two men made history in their own way.
+Henry caught on to the idea and set aside his career plan to teach history and, starting in 1972, the two men made history in their own way.

 So what did that have to do with ZZ Top and La Grange?
 Be patient… it’s coming.